dresdner353/mpd2chromecast/README.md

 ## How it works
 The script runs four threads:
 * MPD/Chromecast
-This is to monitor the playback state of the server via MPD API allowing us to know what is playing and react to track changes, volume, pause/play/skip etc. It then passes these directives to configured chromecast.
+This is to monitor the playback state of the server via MPD API allowing us to know what is playing and react to track changes, volume, pause/play/skip etc. It then passes these directives to the configured chromecast.
 It also monitors the chromecast status to ensure playback is operational.
-The native APIs for both Volumio and moOde are also used when performing the cast request but only to obtain the artwork for the current song.
-That detail is not available via the MPD API.
+An albumart link is also passed if available.

 * Cherrypy (web server)
 This thread provides a simple web server which is used to serve a URL for each track.
 The chromecasts will use that URL to stream the files for native playback.